ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 **SystemD** is a system and service manager.
 The 'D' in SystemD stands for daemon.
 A daemon is a common unix troupe.
 Daemon's are utilities used to run things in the background and typically take care of a bunch of *subsystem* stuff.

-We will be using systemd to handle several aspects of running a python program in production:
+We will be using systemd to handle several aspects of running our python program in production:
 * Start up management
 * Environment configuration
 * Crash Handling
 * Logging

 In the next section, we will create a systemd unit file.
 This file is the main way that you interface with systemd.
 The unit file will tell systemd what resources are required to *bootstrap the user space* and *manage our program as a linux process*.
+In a later section, we will create an Environment File that we can use to configure certain aspects of our simple api program.

 # Create a Unit File

-Systemd unit files typically live on the file system of your linux server.
+Systemd unit files live on the file system of your linux server.
 A commonly used place for *user application unit files* is `/etc/systemd/user/{file_name}.service`.
 The `{file_name}` is usually the name of your program.
 For our application, the full path plus the file name will be `/etc/systemd/user/simple_api.service`.
 For now, we can create the file here in our local repo, and then *transfer* it to our linux server once we are finished editing it.

 You should be in the top level directory of your project.
 For us, that is `sample-python-program/`.
 With your terminal, create the unit file.